 The fear of avoiding these two feelings often stops people from posting anything on social media.

 However, if you are in the trenches working to build your business, then you know your business and your audience better than anyone else.
 And you’ll know how to talk about and how to talk to them.
-It’s time to trust your expertise!
+One of the best social media marketing tips for beginners is to trust your expertise!